blacklightpy/vaultofknowledge/Literature/Origin of Writing.md

 		- 1000 - 500 BC
 			- Celtic Languages spread to Central and Western Europe, including Britain
 			- Baltic languages were spoken in modern day Poland to Moscow
+			- Indo-Aryan tongue reaches eastwards to a broader Mahajanapadas, where Mahavira preaches Jainism and Gautama Buddha
 			- Pre-Proto-Germanic gives rise to Proto-Germanic in Scandinavia
+			- Achaemenid Empire replaces the Elamites and Babylonia

 	- Greek, Armenian
 	- Celtic, Slav, Baltic, Germanic, Italic